- HCLN Welcome

 Said Canelo Gordon: “It’s a team and a family.”

 If you are interested in attending a tournament or finding out more, email firstname.lastname@example.org.

 Additionally, travel, lodging, and associated competition costs are only partially covered by Students Council.
 To learn more about providing personal support or firm sponsorship for the team, contact Diane Wilder, Assistant Vice President for Institutional Advancement, email@example.com (610-896-1209).

 Haverford's diverse and committed alumni community is a cornerstone of the CCPA’s career development and recruiting program.
 On a daily basis, the CCPA helps students connect with alumni to learn about career paths, gather advice for becoming a successful candidate, and connect with externships, internships, and other job opportunities.
 Are you interested in helping students through CCPA initiatives by contributing to the Alumni Perspectives Blog Series or participating in a Fords on Friday Alumni Career Chat?
 Email firstname.lastname@example.org or fill out the blog post submission form.

 Disclaimer: The Haverford College Alumni Lawyers Network Newsletter is shared with alumni based on the employment information on file with the College.
 If you believe that your information is inaccurate, you can update any contact information online.

-Dan is an Associate in the corporate and sports law group at Katten Muchin Rosenman LLP in Chicago, where his practice primarily focuses on representing professional sports teams and their owners in various commercial transactions, including financing, sponsorship agreements, and licensing transactions.
+Dan is an associate in the corporate and sports law group at Katten Muchin Rosenman LLP in Chicago, IL, where his practice primarily focuses on representing professional sports teams and their owners in various commercial transactions, including financing, sponsorship agreements, and licensing transactions.